Narrative Knowing in Heritage and Travel

 We expect to publish an edited collection of the papers in The Journal of Tourism, Heritage & Services Marketing ISSN: 2529-1947.
 Full research Papers should be not longer than 8,000 words and not shorter than 4,500 words (excluding references).

-Deadline for Proposals is midnight UTC on December 15, 2020.
+Deadline for full paper proposals was midnight UTC on December 15, 2020.
+Now closed.